justarandomguyintheinternet/CP77_radioExt/README.md

 #### How to use:

 - [CET](https://github.com/yamashi/CyberEngineTweaks) Version 1.18.1+ is required
-- Download and install the mod from [LINK HERE]
+- Download and install the mod from [here](https://github.com/justarandomguyintheinternet/CP77_radioExt/releases)

 #### How it works and what it does: